ppy/osu-wiki/wiki/Tournaments/TMC/1st/en.md

 7. The team that rolls lowest will ban first and pick second.
 Then pick map alternately.
 8. There could be up to 2 minutes rest between each map.
 Besides, each team could request a longer break (up to 10 minutes) once in each match.
 9. If the beatmap ends in a draw, the beatmap has to be replayed again.
 If it ends in a draw on the second try, the beatmap will be nullified, and the team who picked it will have to choose another map.
-10. If player lost connection or failed accidentally at the first 30 seconds of a map, it is ok to request a restart.
+10. If player lost connection or failed accidentally at the first 30 seconds of a map, it is okay to request a restart.
 Each match has only 2 chances to restart.

-### Stage Instruction
+### Stage instruction

 1. Qualifier
    - 4 maps.
 Highest total score.